Lupo Italiano

-Description

-According to the breed standard established by the Lupo Italiano Caregivers Association (Associazione degli Affidatari Allevatori del Lupo Italiano; AAALI), the Lupo Italiano has a wolf-like muzzle, powerful jaws, and pointed medium-length ears.
+According to the breed standard established by the AAALI, the Lupo Italiano has a wolf-like muzzle, powerful jaws, and pointed medium-length ears.
 The eyes should ideally be gold colour and oblique in shape.
 The adult should be 58 to 68 cm at the shoulder, have a robust chest and a back that is not too low.
 Its tread is light, even in large specimens.
 The breed's creator claimed that it can run at speeds of 70 km/h.
 The coat is grey with shades of fulvous or beige, but the standard allows for full black or a white patch on the chest.
 The tail is long and pendulous when relaxed, but takes on a slight curve when raised.

 History

 According to the breed's creator, former banker Mario Messi, the Lupo Italiano originated in 1966 after he was given a wolf hybrid born from a female Italian wolf, captured in the Province of Rieti by a hunter in his employ, and a male German Shepherd specialised in rescue operations.
-The hybrid, "Zorro", was then mated to German Shepherds and their resulting female offspring.
+The hybrid, named "Zorro", was then mated to German Shepherds and their resulting female offspring.
 The specimens were originally kept in a 19th century villa in Cumiana until Messi was ordered to relocate by the mayor of the comune after residents of Borgata Porta complained about the dogs' howls.
 The dogs were moved to a modern facility capable of housing 200 specimens, and included enclosures modeled after the wolf's natural habitat.